akeneo/pim-docs/migrate_pim/apply_patch/apply_patch_ce.rst

     composer --prefer-dist update

-Be aware that your composer.json won't be updated and some dependencies might be missing or from an outdated version.
+Be aware that your composer.json won't be updated and some dependencies might be missing or coming from an outdated version.

-You have to check whether the latest composer.json is different from your own.
+You have to check whether the latest composer.json is different from yours.
 In this case you should backup your current composer.json and download the newest one beforehand.

-Double check in the output of this command that the 2.3.10 version has been fetched, you can also check it by using the following command:
+Double check in the output of this command that the latest version has been fetched, you can also check it by using the following command:

 .. code-block:: bash